-For those who are required to attend the Alaska Law Enforcement Training Academy except for DOT/PF employees:
+For those who are required to attend the Alaska Law Enforcement Training Academy, or for Pre-Academy Trooper Recruit/Troopers:

-FIRST: An average of the cumulative academic score, the highest single handgun score, and the highest physical fitness score.

-SECOND: Random drawing of names involved to be conducted by a

-PSEA Board Member.
+- FIRST: An average of the cumulative academic score, the highest single handgun score, and the highest physical fitness score. - SECOND: Random drawing of names involved to be conducted by a PSEA Board Member.